 The term ‘Clerical Fascism’, which first arose as a label for Catholic support of Benito Mussolini’s regime in the 1920’s, is a useful reminder of a perverse truth.
 One can plainly see the support of the faithful in almost every country that embraced this new totalitarian ideology.
 The Church and fascism united to empower each other, and to advance its ideologies.
 States’ leaders granted privileges to the faithful in return for support, while the latter helped the former in its aims.
 This reality was blatantly shown in Catholicism’s alliance with Hitler’s Germany.
 There were opponents of Nazism that existed within the Church, and Pope Pius XI always held a contempt for the regime.
 Yet his weakness and deference to his future successor Eugenio Pacelli undermines his apparent reservations.
 To the contrary, the first treaty Adolf Hitler ever made was with the Vatican under his tenure, on July 8th 1933.
 The Church gained, amongst other rights, unchallenged control over education of Catholic children in Germany and the maintenance of Catholic property and universities, in exchange for the continued endorsement of the Nazi regime.
 Indeed, every Sunday and Holy Day the Church prayed for the prosperity of the 3rd Reich, while even celebrating Hitler’s birthday every year until his death.
 Yet worse, the Church never excommunicated a Catholic during the Final Solution, whose involvement was prodigious (50% of the Waffen SS were practising Catholics).
 Joseph Goebbels was earlier expelled, but for marrying a divorced Protestant rather than for his crimes.
 This coalition did not end after the war.
 Catholic clergymen and, according to historians such as Michael Phayer, the Vatican itself, aided Nazi war criminals to flee from justice to South America through various ‘ratlines’.
 Indeed, known Nazi sympathizer Bishop Alois Hudal was given permission by the Vatican Secretariat of State to ‘visit the German speaking civil internees in Italy’, a vague and suspicious statement in itself.
 Whatever the Papacy intended, this led to the creation of a ‘Nazi Grapevine’, a clergyman who in his memoirs thanked God, in shockingly ironic terms, that he was allowed ‘to visit and comfort many victims in their prisons and concentration camps and to help them escape with false identity papers.’
 It is even more revealing that Hudal claimed his work was ‘charitable’.

 The Catholic involvement with fascism stretched past its decline, while at the time of its heights it defied borders.
 In Slovakia the authoritarian ‘Slovak People’s Party’ was led by Father Tiso, a Catholic priest who was executed in 1947 for war crimes such as aiding in the Nazi deportation of Jews.
 The first treaty Mussolini ever signed was with the Vatican (the 1929 Lateran Treaty).
 In countries across Europe, from Spain and Britain to Slovenia and Austria, the name of Catholicism was used with papal impunity (if not active support) to promote the ideology.
 When the Church did step in, it was in collaboration.
 The Catholic Church was a persistent ally of Ante Pavelic’s Ustase party and its pursuit of a ‘Greater Croatia’.
 The Pope himself assisted in Pavelic’s flight to South America, and was a long-standing supporter of Croat nationalism as he believed the country was the ‘outpost of Christianity’.
 His knowledge and frequent contact with Pavelic and Croatian clergy aggravates his failure to excommunicate any of those involved in their appalling activities.
 The policy of the Ustase, delineated by its senior ministers in May 1841, was to kill a third of Serbs, expel another third, and convert the rest to Catholicism.
 At the concentration camp of Jasenovac alone, it is estimated that up to 100,000 Serbs were killed.
 32,000 Jews, at the time 80% of those in Croatia, were also exterminated.
 These crimes were abetted by the very top.
 Archbishop Alojzije Stepinac, head of the Croatian Church, issued a public letter on April 28th 1941 in support of the movement, even asking the clergy to pray for Pavelic.
 At this point, he was well aware of the Ustase’s actions and intentions, and two days later Pavelic signed Nazi style racial laws with Stepinac’s full knowledge.
 While the Archbishop did not support all of Pavelic’s policies (about which he made several appeals), he continued to comply with the movement’s operations and publicly supported the state.
 He was even given a medal from Pavelic in 1944 as thanks for his fidelity.
+Catholic communions in commemoration of Pavelic even persisted, to the shocked protest of the Croat Jewish community, well into the 2010s.

-Stepinac’s subordinates did not dissent.
+Ustase ideology was both promulgated from the top and gorged on from below.
 Edmond Paris estimated that over 50% of clergy in Croatia were active supporters of the regime, acting in the name of Catholic expansionism[16].
 Indeed, the priest Ivan Guberina served in Pavelic’s personal bodyguard, while the Franciscan friar Tomislav Filipovic acquired the moniker ‘the devil of Jasenovic’ for his running of murder squads at the camp.
 This complicity continued in the Croatian province of Bosnia and Herzegovina, where the Ustase put many priests in charge of party operations.
 Bolzidar Bralo served as chief of police in Sarajevo, while others expressed power through media and writing.
 Mate Mugos called for clergy to put down the prayer book and seize the revolver.
 In the Croatian daily newspaper Novi List, Dionysius Juricev wrote that to kill children of even 7 years was not a sin when helping the party.
 Archbishop of Vhrbosna Ivan Saric insisted in his diocesan newspaper that ‘omniscient and omnipotent God stands behind this movement’.
 In fairness, there were always those Christians who bravely defied their dictators’ edicts.
 In the Nazi puppet state of wartime Hungary, priests frantically issued baptismal certificates, with the knowledge that to be caught would mean death.
 In Romania, papal diplomats pressed the government not to deport their country’s Jews, and the trains were hence halted under the pretext of ‘bad weather’.
 Even the same Pope Pius XII who helped Pavelic escape justice shielded 500 Jews in his summer residence.
 Yet to excuse the Catholic Church and their representatives on these accounts would be to exonerate a murderer for his crimes on the ground that he once gave to charity.
 Stepinac himself was beautified in 1998 by John Paul II, and the silence henceforth on the significant Catholic collaboration with fascist and National Socialist activities is not accepting fault in any mature sense.
 If the Vatican’s reservations had been held sincerely, then it should have had the courage to speak out properly, like many other far more vulnerable Christians managed to do[17].

 The Church’s actions in this are also heavily linked to their longstanding Anti-Semitism that deserves individual attention.
 Christianity has always had a stake in this form of bigotry beginning from its inception.
 The injunction for it can be found in simply one verse of the New Testament, Matthew 27:24-5, in which the Jewish race is charged with the killing of Christ: “So when Pilate saw that he was gaining nothing, but rather that a riot was beginning, he took water and washed his hands before the crowd, saying, ‘I am innocent of this man's blood; see to it yourselves."
 And all the people answered, "His blood be on us and on our children!’”.
 Throughout the centuries, this passage has been the warrant for all manner of hatred towards the people.
 This activity is by no means confined to Roman Catholicism- Martin Luther’s book ‘On the lies and their lies’ dehumanises Jews and calls them ‘devils incarnate’, even saying that one would not be at fault in killing them.
 Some of the worst anti-Semitic attacks in history were perpetrated by the Russian Orthodox Church after the partition of Poland, when the Christian autocracy inherited vast swathes of annexed Jews.
 In fact, it was Russian authorities that published the 1903 text ‘The Protocols of the Elders of Zion’, a fabricated anti-Semitic hoax claiming knowledge of Jewish megalomaniac plans[18].